Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 Holy Week:

-Monday, Tuesday, Wednesday - dry food;
+Monday, Tuesday, Wednesday – dry eating;

 Friday – complete abstinence from food, only water;

-How to fast in Great Lent?
+How to fast during Lent?

 For Orthodox Christians, Catholics, and some other denominations, this is the most main post, which is a period of preparation for the celebration of the bright holiday of Easter.

 As the Church prescribes, during Great Lent it is forbidden to consume animal products: meat, eggs, milk, fish, and all food in the preparation of which they were used.
-Vegetable oil is also not allowed, alcohol is strictly prohibited.
-It seems that these products are very easy to determine at a glance whether they are in cooked food or not.
+Vegetable oil is also not allowed, and alcohol is strictly prohibited.
+It seems that these products are very easy to determine at first glance whether they are in cooked food or not.
 But this is far from true.

 For example, on Saturday of the sixth week of Great Lent, the church celebrates Christ's last miracle - the resurrection of Lazarus.
-The Savior performed this miracle before embarking on a difficult path.
-Holy Week.
+The Savior performed this miracle before embarking on a difficult path Holy Week.
 Therefore, Lazarus Saturday is the only day of the whole year when Sunday worship is performed on Saturday.

 What is allowed to eat during this period?